PROJECT: Calgo

 Moving on, the sequence diagram below demonstrates how the export command works to create the user copy of the current FoodRecord:

-Figure 9.
-Sequence Diagram for export command: Generating FoodRecord.txt
+export command: Generating FoodRecord.txt

 The lifeline for the ExportCommand object and that of the ExportGenerator object should end at their destroy markers (X) but due to a limitation of PlantUML, the lifelines reach the end of diagram.